ParBLiSS/FastANI/README.md

 ### Parallelization

 As of now, FastANI doesn't support parallelization internally.
 However, for one-to-many or many-to-many genome comparisons, users can simply divide their reference database into multiple chunks, and execute them as parallel processes.
-We provide a [script](scripts) in the repository to randomly split the database.
+We provide a [script](scripts) in the repository to randomly split the database for this purpose.

 ### Troubleshooting

 Users are welcome to report any issue or feedback related to FastANI by posting a [Github issue](https://github.com/ParBLiSS/FastANI/issues).

-### Publication

-To be updated soon...